FCA Fines UK Regulated Bank £1.5m for Poor Anti-Money Laundering Checks

 In one example that raised concerns, the bank opened an account for a company based in Kuwait (“Company A”) for the purposes of pooling the funds of Company A’s customers for a prospective real estate investment.
 The bank relied on Company A to carry out customer due diligence of the investors, many of whom were high risk, high net worth customers.
 The bank:

-• Took inadequate measures to confirm the quality of Company A’s AML checks
+- Took inadequate measures to confirm the quality of Company A’s anti-money laundering checks

 As a result, it accepted US $62 million into an account associated with Company A and its clients without properly vetting the funds for money laundering risk.

-The bank failed to understand the extent of its obligations to undertake due diligence in respect of the ultimate shareholders of its customers.
+The bank failed to understand the extent of its obligations to undertake FCA due diligence requirements in respect of the ultimate shareholders of its customers.

 The bank entered business relationships and transacted with customers without undertaking adequate EDD on them or the ultimate shareholders from whom the customers' wealth was derived – some of whom were PEPs.
 As a result, it failed to fully identify and mitigate potential money laundering risks presented by its highest risk customers.